kammitama5/kammitama5.github.io/_posts/2020-05-16-Saturday-May-16th.md

 - A person I made friends with this week (at large unnamed tech company) and I were speaking about our relationships with technology.
 As it turns out, we both had experiences with similar locations, and saw it change with time.
-When I came back from the Bay area to pack (I lived in the [North Hollywood Arts district](https://en.wikipedia.org/wiki/NoHo_Arts_District,_Los_Angeles), which was for artists and filmmakers and budding actors getting their foot in the door when I first moved there), it was heavily gentrified and I barely recognized my own neighbourhood.
+When I came back from the Bay area to pack (I lived in the [North Hollywood Arts district](https://en.wikipedia.org/wiki/NoHo_Arts_District,_Los_Angeles), which was for artists and filmmakers and budding actors getting their foot in the door when I first moved there; I say this acknowledging that neighbourhoods change, and not with the ego and naivete of a person I once met who claimed that "everything about San Francisco was made for programmers" lol; imperialist mentality much? ), it was heavily gentrified and I barely recognized my own neighbourhood.
 It was terrifying and I was almost happy to leave and start a new chapter, even though my heart ached from leaving a place I lived for so many years; it was a lot of fun living there!
 But it wasn't the same place I had moved to years ago.
 Now, there were so many people who looked like what I was; tech hoodies and techie hats with weird esoteric tshirts going to drink craft beers and tapas.
 No more [Millenium Dance Complex](https://en.wikipedia.org/wiki/The_Millennium_Dance_Complex); they had long moved.
 And all the [nook artist galleries](https://culturela.org/cultural-centers/lankershim-arts-center/) were slowly losing their leases; who can afford to pay their employees $14 a day and pay rent there anymore?